almondbrother7/hello-world/README.md

 ```

 ---
-Table of stuff to do, based on weather:
+Table of stuff what to do, based on weather:

 | Weather        | Where           | What  |
 | ------------- |:-------------:| -----:|
 | Cold, nasty      | Bahamas | SCUBA |